jimdavis1/Subtree-Analysis/README.md

 This GitHub repo contains four Newick-formatted phylogenetic trees: ```Kleb.nwk, Mtb.nwk, Sal.nwk, and Staph.nwk```, that were built for the paper for *Klebsiella pneumoniae*, *Mycobacterium tuberculosis*, *Salmonella enterica*, and *Staphylococcus aureus* respectively.
 These trees were built from concatenated alignments of 100 core conserved genes that are held in common across each species.
 Trees were generated using FastTree using the generalized time-reversible model.

 To demonstrate what was done, we will generate a toy example.
 We will generate a subtree using a small set of genes from the original Salmonella tree.
-Copy and paste the following perl one-liner into the command line.
+Copy and paste the following perl one-liner into the command line:

 ```perl -e 'use gjonewicklib; $nwk = join( "", <> ); $tree = gjonewicklib::parse_newick_tree_str( $nwk ); @tips = &gjonewicklib::newick_tip_list($tree);  $newtree = newick_subtree( $tree, @tips[0..25] ); &gjonewicklib::writeNewickTree($newtree); '<Sal.nwk >Sal.example.nwk```